wp-plugins/restaurant-manager/readme.txt

 - Dietary Requirements (Vegetarian, Vegan, etc)

 Create menu courses and assign the meal to the courses and menus.

+**Future Developments**

+- MailChimp Support is coming soon.

+**Plugin Instructions**

+The plugin instructions are online and can be found at [Restaurant Manager Documentation](http://www.syntaxthemes.co.uk/restaurant-manager-documentation/ "Restaurant Plugin Documentation").
+The decision to not ship the documentation with the plugin is to save space and not bloat your plugin with more html code.
+Also you can read the documentation on the move and in your spare time.

 **Restaurant Themes**